Design map-based visualizations

 3. For Output Feature Class, type HBLL_dist.

 This line feature class will connect each of the original points' coordinates to their corresponding rounded coordinate location.
-You will use the line features to calculate the amount of displacement.
+You'll use the line features to calculate the amount of displacement.

 6. For End X Field, choose Longitude [LongitudeRound].